 Arana Hills Physiotherapy back pain rehab approach.

-We prefer to use a combination of all three methods, especially when we are focusing more on the exercise component of low back rehabilitation.
+We prefer to use a combination of all three exercise methods described.
 By doing this its easier to create exercise programs that are simple, enjoyable, challenging and easily integrated into your lifestyle.

 A typical rehab session for our clients may involve 3- 4 min circuits of 3 exercises : 1 strength, 1 Pilates or core exercises and 1 mobility exercise.
 All aimed at what we feel will help your low back the best.